syncfusion-content/ej2-filemanager-docs/ej2-javascript/file-manager/how-to/custom-file-provider.md

 ```

-#### Initialize the Node.js project
+#### Initialize the NodeJS project

-Run the following command to initialize a new Node.js project.
+Run the following command to initialize a new NodeJS project.
 This will create a package.json file, which will keep track of your project's dependencies and metadata:

 ```ts